 Traditionally, in mid-November, two weeks before his celebrated Feast Day, Sinterklaas arrives in the Netherlands by boat from his home in Spain.

-This guide to Sinterklass (Saint Nicholas) is to help parents navigate the Sinterklaas tradition and get their children involved in the local Dutch festivities.
-The arrival of Sinterklass by boat to the Netherlands is one of the top Dutch festivals loved by parents and children alike.
+This guide to Sinterklaas (Saint Nicholas) is to help parents navigate the Sinterklaas tradition.
+In fact, the arrival of Sinterklass by boat to the Netherlands is one of the biggest Dutch festivals.

-Sinterklass’s official arrival to the Netherlands, typically on a Saturday each year, is followed on Sunday by Sint’s arrival in Amsterdam.
-If you can’t make it to either of those festivals, Sinterklaas arrives, unofficially, in most towns and cities across the Netherlands.
+Sinterklass’s official arrival to the Netherlands, generally on a Saturday, is followed on Sunday by Sint’s arrival in Amsterdam.
+If you can’t make it to either, Sinterklaas arrives, unofficially, in most cities across the Netherlands.
 You can check out arrival locations and times (intocht Sinterklaas) across the Netherlands here (in Dutch).

 Some dates and locations for Sinterklaas intocht (arrival) are listed below.

-- 13 November: Amsterdam – after entering from the Amstel and leaving his boat at the Maritime Museum, he will tour Amsterdam on his horse Amerigo, following a new route; Utrecht– from Ledig Erf to Weerdsluis, plus activities on the Domplein.
+- 13 November: Amsterdam – after entering from the Amstel and leaving his boat at the Maritime Museum, he tours Amsterdam on his horse Amerigo, following a new route; Utrecht– from Ledig Erf to Weerdsluis, plus activities on the Domplein.

 If you’ve got young children and miss his arrival, don’t despair; you’ll see his tall bishop-like figure everywhere – in shopping malls and schools, and at parties across the Netherlands.
-Children can also start participating from now on by putting out their shoe at night and a carrot for the horse and a glass of milk (or wine) for Sinterklaas and his helpers.
+Children can also participate by putting out their shoes at night and a carrot for the horse and a glass of milk (or wine) for Sinterklaas and his helpers.

-During the two weeks before his ‘birthday’, Sinterklaas rides across rooftops at night on his white horse, listening through chimneys for good children and leaving them treats and sweeties in their shoes.
-The build up is to the eve before his Feast Day (Sinterklaasavond) on 5 December, when Sinterklaas delivers gifts to good children and coal to children who have been naughty.
+During the two weeks before his birthday, Sinterklaas rides across rooftops at night on his white horse, listening through chimneys for good children and leaving them treats and sweeties in their shoes.
+The build-up is to the eve before his Feast Day (Sinterklaasavond) on 5 December, when Sinterklaas delivers gifts to good children and coal to the naughty.

 On Sinterklaasavond, children anxiously wait for Sinterklaas to knock on their door.
-Although Sint will usually have flown by the time they answer, a sack full of gifts will await them on their doorstep.
+Although Sint usually flies by the time they answer, a sack full of gifts awaits them on their doorstep.
 Following Sinterklaas‘ visit, each member of the family takes turns handing out presents and unwrapping them.
 Names are printed on each gift, and almost every present is accompanied by a humorous poem about the gift’s recipient, sometimes teasing them about their good and bad habits.
 Check out our Sinterklaas guide or Sinterklaas poem generators here and here, of which you can find many others in an internet search.

 Families celebrate Sinterklaas‘ Feast by singing songs and indulging in a feast of their own, which consists mainly of sweets like marzipan, chocolate initials, pepernoten (ginger biscuits) and hot chocolate with whipped cream.